 - and the Credit Information Act (1973).

-The Board works to prevent encroachment upon privacy through information and by issuing directives and codes of statutes.
-The Board also handles complaints and carries out inspections.
-By examining government bills the Data Inspection Board ensures that new laws and ordinances protect personal data in an adequate manner.
+The DPA works to prevent encroachment upon privacy through information and by issuing directives and codes of statutes.
+The DPA also handles complaints and carries out inspections.
+By examining government bills the DPA ensures that new laws and ordinances protect personal data in an adequate manner.